bitovi/hatchify/packages/react-rest/README.md

 Let's see how each part works.
 First, we need to configure react-rest to understand the data it’s loading, where it’s loading it from, and that it’s using a JSONAPI data format.

+> **Note**
+> If you noticed the duplicated GET requests in the network tab, this is because React is running in strict mode in development.
+In strict mode, React is running hooks twice to help catch bugs in our code.
+You can read more about it [here](https://react.dev/reference/react/StrictMode).

 <a id="configuration"></a>

 #### Configuration